datacarpentry/semester-biology/exercises/Strings-8-R.md

 ---
 layout: exercise
 title: Strings 8
-subtitle: Fast Forward!
-Functions and `if` statements
+subtitle: Fast Forward to Functions and `if` statements
 language: R
 ---